 Guidelines for Use of the PIABA List‐Serves

+REMINDER: By using any PIABA list-serve you agree that violations of the restrictions on use subject you to liquidated damages of $10,000 and can lead to the revocation of your access to the PIABA list‐serves and/or your expulsion from PIABA.

 What is a "list‐serve"?
 A list‐serve is a list of email addresses for which you can send a single message to multiple recipients.
 When emailing a PIABA list‐serve address, your email will be received by everyone on the list — in the case of PIABA's main list‐serve, hundreds of PIABA members.